mikibardaji/jmoreno-git.github.io/daxm03/uf5nf1a02.md

 /**
  * MapExample.java
- * This example illustrates the use of Map interface and how to iterate it
+ * This example illustrates the use of Map interface and how to iterate over it
  * @author José Moreno
  */
 public class MapExample {